-Length: 1 year (may be repeated) Grade Level: 9, 10, 11, 12 Fee: \$2.00 safety glasses fee
+Length: 1 year (may be repeated) Grade Level: 9, 10, 11, 12 Supplies: \$2.00 safety glasses fee

 Robotics Engineering builds on the learning and skills from Introductory Robotics and takes these to a new level, including competing in international FIRST Tech Challenge.
 In Mechanical Engineering, students will supplement the plastic NXT components with the stronger and more capable metal -based Tetrix technology.
 In Software Engineering, students will move from programming in a picture-based language (NXT-G or EV3) to a JAVA based language in Android studio.
 In Electrical Engineering, students will work with heavy-duty DC motors, precision servo motors, motor encoders/controllers/multiplexers, advanced electronic sensors, and associated power systems.
 In Computer Science Engineering, students will integrate remote control systems and wireless event control systems.
 In System Design Engineering, the students will form large teams to tackle the FIRST Tech Challenge through a combination of autonomous and remote-controlled robotics systems.
 There is out-of-class and weekend requirements for this class.
+All students will be competing on a First Tech Challenge (FTC) Team and expected at all competitions/activities.
 Students must have passed the Introductory Robotics course (either at CHS of an OSD middle school) to enroll in Robotics Engineering.